 Then add to that the uncontrolled mass immigration under Blair's government, with annual influx figures reaching 600,000 at its peak, then there's little wonder the service is on its knees.

 This evening The Chef and I wandered down to the restaurant for our 19:00 Sunday Roast, accompanied with a jug of house red.
 Very nice it was too, made even nicer by the couple on the table next to us leaving us the remains of their bottle of red as they left.

 Tomorrow we have a few bits to do before taking our Petanque balls up to join the folk we met last time for a 14:00 session of fun and frolic.

 I didn't take any photographs today and so instead will share two more from yesterday.
 Sagunto castle's pizza oven and outside toilet (well I think that's what they were).

-Tomorrow I will commence 'Benicassim Part 2' which will do us until we leave the campsite on our tour around Spain etc.
+Tomorrow I will commence 'Benicassim Part 2' which will do us until we leave the campsite for our tour around Spain.